11 Best Alternatives to Hulu for Watching TV Shows and Movies Online

 Hulu entered the online video streaming market in the mid-2000s with a slightly different premise than the rest of the alternatives.
 Instead of just offering a back catalogue of titles, it’s plan was to feature fresh TV episodes the day after they have aired.
-If we couldn’t watch the show in the first round, then we have a few weeks to watch it on Hulu.

-Hulu is a simple idea but caught on it in a big way.
-The service’s limited selection and restricted accessibility caused few problems around the world.
 Fortunately, there are plenty of alternatives to Hulu, which can help us to keep up with our favorite shows.

 Best Alternatives to Hulu for Watching TV Shows and Movies Online